hpintoGH/Solar_Tracker_Control_Simulation/README.md

 #### Machine Learning Superiority in Variable Conditions

-Under cloudy skies, the ML model outperformed the astronomical SPA algorithm, achieving 109.4% efficiency compared to SPA.
-The ML system generated 4.59 kWh/m² versus 4.50 kWh/m² for SPA, representing a 2.0% energy advantage.
-More remarkably, while the ML model maintained a positive tracking gain of 0.9% over baseline GHI, the SPA system actually performed worse than horizontal irradiance with a -6.8% tracking loss.
+Under cloudy skies, the ML model narrowly outperformed the astronomical SPA algorithm, achieving 109.8% efficiency compared to SPA.
+The ML system generated 5.01 kWh/m² versus 4.99 kWh/m² for SPA, representing a 0.5% energy advantage.
+The ML model maintained a positive tracking gain of 16% over baseline GHI, while the SPA system achieved a performance of 15.4%.

 #### Adaptive Tracking Under Diffuse Conditions